 From Waihohonu Hut, the trail immediately rose through the forest, ascending a ridgeline with views over the valley I had hiked through the previous day.
 And the sun came out.
 It was glorious.

 Because I had so much time, I sat in the sun and enjoyed the fresh air and beautiful views for a good half hour.
-Sunshine is so much more sweet when you haven’t seen it for a few days.
+Sunshine is so much sweeter when you haven’t seen it for a few days.

 The trail descended the ridgeline on the other side into a steep and narrow valley that was thick with beech trees.
 I could hear tūī and grey warblers calling out, but nothing else.